 Co-wash product suggestion:

 So what’s the difference between a low-poo and a no-poo?
 A low-poo usually lathers up slightly and uses curly girl safe (but always check) commercial, cleansing ingredients.
 It’s typically more suited to low porosity, fine, wavy hair.
 A no-poo, like a co-wash, doesn’t lather up at all and contains natural ingredients, in their natural state.
 Co-washes and no-poos are typically more suited to dryer, curly to kinky-coily hair.
 Or sometimes high porosity hair types too.

 Low-poo & no-poo product suggestions, all available in my Amazon Shop:

 - Boulcème Curl Cleanser – no poo

-- Jessicurl Hair Cleansing Cream – low poo , available on Naturalistic Products, or use my code CURLYCAILIN20 to get 20% off the Jessicurl website – they also do free samples!
+- Jessicurl Hair Cleansing Cream – low poo , available on Naturalistic Products

 - Bounce Curl Moisturising Shampoo – low poo – use code CURLYCAILIN10 for 10% discount on the Bounce Curl website, or available from Naturalistic Products

 I’ve got a more detailed post on clarifying, which you can read here, and I highly recommend you do.
 But if you don’t live in a hard water area or swim in the pool or ocean.
 You don’t need to use a sulfate, chelating shampoo to clarify your hair.
 You can use more curly girl friendly and approved products to rid your hair of dirt, oil and product build up.
-This is especially important for low porosity curlies like me, as our hair tends to get more easily weighed down.
+This is especially important for low porosity curlies, as their hair tends to get more easily weighed down.

 - Bounce Curl Clarifying Shampoo – my favourite! – use code CURLYCAILIN10 for 10% discount at checkout.
 Also available from Naturalistic Products

 - Kinky Curly Come Clean – also available from Naturalistic Products